 Your very first workout is all about trying the exercise out and establishing a starting point.

 The goal is to find a weight with which you can easily do three sets of ten reps.
 You shouldn’t be anywhere near failure in these sets, and you should have total control over the bar.
 This is necessary for optimal technique learning and will put you on the path to making good gains later on.

 - For a man, an empty standard barbell weighing 20 kg (or 45 lb) is often a good starting point.
 Add a few kilos to the bar if it seems too light.

 - As a woman, you might need to go even lighter.
 Either find a 10 kg bar (or 22 lb) or use a pair of light dumbbells until you build enough strength and technique to use the standard bar.
 A strong woman might begin with the standard 20 kg barbell.

 If the first workout was super easy, you might make 5 kg (10 lb) jumps between the first few workouts.
-But pretty soon you should stick to doing 2.5 kg (5 lb) jumps every workout.
+But pretty soon, you should stick to doing 2.5 kg (5 lb) jumps every workout.

-Going From Ten, to Eight, to Five Reps per Set
+Going From Ten to Eight to Five Reps per Set

 After a few weeks, doing three sets of ten at progressively heavier weights starts to get challenging.
 At this point, you can (but you don’t have to) drop the number of reps slightly and keep progressing in weight.

 First, you could switch to doing three sets of eight reps and keep adding weight every workout.
-After a workout or two, drop down one step further and start doing three sets of five reps.
+After a week or two, drop down one step further and start doing three sets of five reps.

 Here’s an example of how the first few weeks of bench press training might look: